 Fukuoka is a laid-back, youthful, fun-loving city with good shopping, live music, a major baseball team and great restaurants.
 Due to its location Fukuoka is a great starting point for exploring the rest of Kyushu.

-“Begining an evening in Fukuoka with food at the bustling Yatai stands of Nakasu island is sure to be memorable.
-Sipping tonkotsu ramen as the city lights glittered on the water was a splendid way to kickoff my first New Years Eve in Japan, and is sure to get your night off to a special start too.”
+“Beginning an evening in Fukuoka with food at a bustling yatai stand is sure to be memorable.
+Slurping tonkotsu ramen as the city lights glittered on the water was a splendid way to kick off my first New Years Eve in Japan, and is sure to get your night off to a special start too.”

 Over the past ten years Fukuoka, the biggest city on Kyushu, has transformed itself into one of the most cosmopolitan and international cities in Japan.
 Although it is not as big as Tokyo or Osaka, it still manages to possess the same vibrant buzz.